 Instantly get access to the AWS Free Tier.

-Get started building with Amazon DynamonDB in the AWS Console.
+Get started building with Amazon DynamoDB on the AWS Management Console.